biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 can pair with cytosine, uracil, and adenine.
 Inosine can also be converted to guanine and adenosine.

-Finally, it’s not surprising that pathways for nucleotide synthesis are highly represented in human gut metagenomes.
-There generally isn’t enough DNA or RNA in the food we eat to supply the nucleotide requirements for bacteria, and transporting them across membranes is difficult.
+Finally, it's not surprising that pathways for nucleotide synthesis are highly represented in human gut metagenomes.
+There generally isn't enough DNA or RNA in the food we eat to supply the nucleotide requirements for bacteria, and transporting them across membranes is difficult.
 Therefore, they need to synthesize most of their nucleotides de novo (from scratch).